Is Antarctica Guarded by the Military?

 Population centres in the world are very much concentrated in the northern hemisphere, see how many cities there are above 30 degrees north compared to 30 degrees south which might pass over the polar regions.
 This is why aircraft fly over the north polar region far more than the south.

 There have been routes in the past and there may be again in the future that skirt the coast or even fly over the continent for a short time but they have been rare and are unlikely to become more popular in the foreseeable future.

 Planes can fly over Antarctica, it is not a no-fly zone and it is not illegal, it is just very impractical to do so.
 Smaller planes will fly lower and have to deal with challenging weather conditions, snow-falls, white-outs and icing problems.

 Is there a 13,000 feet dome in Antarctica?

 Yes, but not in the way that people sometimes misunderstand the statement.

 The dome is an ice dome, a dome shaped mass of ice that makes up the surface of part of Antarctica.
-There are six such named domes, Dome A or Dome Argus is the highest of them, the surface of which is at an altitude of 4,093 m or 13,428 feet above sea level, it looks very much like the picture above of the surface of most of Antarctica.
-It is found at 80°22′S 77°21′E.
+There are six such named domes, Dome A or Dome Argus is the highest of them, the surface of which is at an altitude of 4,093 m or 13,428 feet above sea level, it looks very much like the picture at the top of this page of the surface of most of Antarctica.
+It is found at 80°22'S 77°2'E.